-This is the part of financial assistance most directors never measure, which means most directors never see the strategic asset they've been treating as a charitable expense.
-The instinct that says scholarships are the right thing to do is correct, but the framing of scholarships as a cost the program absorbs misses what's actually happening underneath.
+This is the part of financial assistance most directors never measure, which means most never see the strategic asset they've been treating as a charitable expense.
+The instinct that says scholarships are the right thing to do is correct, and the framing of scholarships as purely a cost the program absorbs misses what's happening underneath.
 Aided families are one of the strongest retention groups in any program, and the dollars spent on access produce returns that compete with anything else in the budget.

 The reason isn't gratitude, though gratitude is real.
-Gratitude alone would be a thin and patronizing explanation, and it wouldn't survive the second season.
-The real driver is structural.
-Financial access changes the relationship between the family and the program in ways that pure transaction never does, and that changed relationship produces the deepest form of loyalty a youth sports program can generate.
+Gratitude alone would be a thin and patronizing explanation that wouldn't survive the second season.
+The real driver is structural: financial access changes the relationship between family and program in ways pure transaction never does, and that changed relationship produces the deepest form of loyalty a youth sports program can generate.
+Sophisticated directors who run scholarship programs are usually doing it because access matters; the next move is to understand that access also works as a retention strategy and to design the program with the strategic frame in mind alongside the charitable one.

 Why Aided Families Retain Better